N-Le-1/cs332/hw2/READMEhw2.md

 ### main()

-This function calls on listFiles and depending on the condition selected, the program will output the files listed in differnt ways.
+This function initializes the varibles used in the listFiles function, calls on listFiles and depending on the condition selected, the program will output the files listed in differnt ways.

 ### void listFiles(char *basePath, const int root, int depth, int size, char *pattern, int v)
 This function has a return void type.
 However, the function will print out the list of files in various ways or with certain constraints.